+4.4.6.
 Prepare NFS Shares

-CloudPlatform needs a place to keep primary and secondary storage (see Cloud Infrastructure Overview on page 16).
+CloudPlatform needs a place to keep primary and secondary storage (see Cloud Infrastructure Overview).
 Both of these can be NFS shares.
 This section tells how to set up the NFS shares before adding the storage to CloudPlatform.
-A production installation typically uses a separate NFS server, but you can also use the Management Server node as the NFS server.